SNasser97/media_organiser/README.md

 # media_organiser
+### A Synoptic Project was completed at the end of my apprenticeship with QA.
-Synoptic Project.
-Media organiser where you can upload media files to the database and view them on the web page.
+A Media organiser where you can upload media files to the database and view them on the web page.

 1. `install xampp`